You-Gao/Blog/_life/2024-08-15-learning-forwards-and-backwards.md

 [^1]: I ended up not using those dichotomies explicitly, but they can be found underpinning the context of learning
 [^2]: I'd like to go on a tangent for epistemic trust and truth, but I will save it
 [^3]: I found a paper to basically confirm the bias the things I wrote about; here is a [screenshot](https://blog.yougao.dev/assets/life/learning/snippet.png) of a section.
+[^4]: (5/13/2025) It is now that after learning more about cognitive science, I was getting at the same idea of Lakoff in "Metaphors We Live By" and our symbolic-semantic interpretations of the world.